-For customers interested in succeeding on a global scale, knowing the major international search engines should be a priority.
+For marketers and SEOs interested in succeeding on a global scale, knowing the major international search engines should be a priority.

 When it comes to digital marketing, for many, search seems nearly synonymous with Google.
 Within the United States, this major search engine distinctly dominates the market with updates made to the algorithm or layout of the site drawing conversation and news articles for weeks.

 This does not mean, however, that other search engines do not deserve consideration.
-In the US, Google holds a powerful 67.6% of the search market, but that still leaves nearly a third of the searches performed occurring on other search engines.
+In the US, Google holds a powerful 67% of the mobile and desktop combined search market, but that still leaves nearly a third of the searches performed occurring on other search engines.
 In other countries, local search engines can outnumber Google.
-For example, in China, a country with about 688 million internet users, Google is nearly nonexistent.
-Although the search engine continues to speak with the Chinese government about lifting the restrictions, several other search engines have risen in its wake to become immensely popular in the country.
+For example, in China, a country with about 688 million internet users, Google is nonexistent as it withdrew from China.

-Here are ten of the most important international search engines that all marketers should be familiar within the global digital economy.
+Ten of the most important international search engines that all marketers should be familiar with in the global digital economy:

 It is also impossible to mention Google without talking about YouTube.
 The video service is actually the second-largest search engine in the world.
 Optimizing video content for the platform involves including keywords in the video description, tagging well, and working on building a successful channel as a whole.